How To Clean A Pellet Grill: A Simple Guide To BBQ Maintenance

 Here’s an easy maintenance protocol to follow:

-• Check the fire pot and internal components for any ash buildup before each use: Doing this can help you avoid the debris build-up that necessitates a deep clean.
+- Check the fire pot and internal components for any ash buildup before each use.
+Doing so can help you avoid the debris buildup that necessitates a deep clean.

-• Empty the drip tray every few cooks: This never lets grease build up to a point where it’s a problem.
-(You can also line your drip tray with aluminum foil for easier cleanup).
+- Empty the drip tray every few cooks: This prevents grease from building up to the point where it’s a problem.
+You can also line your drip tray with aluminum foil for easier cleanup.

-• Cover your grill between uses: With the help of Traeger grill covers, protect your grill from the elements and help prevent rust and corrosion.
+- Cover your grill between uses: Use a Traeger grill cover to protect your grill from the elements and help prevent rust and corrosion.

-• Properly store it outside of cooking season: Keep your grill in your garage, back shed, or other inside storage areas to protect it from seasonal elements.
+- Properly store it outside of the cooking season: Keep your grill in your garage, back shed, or another indoor storage area to protect it from seasonal elements.

 Following this protocol will help keep deep cleaning to a minimum, keep your grill in perfect working order, and maintain its value down the road.